OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 :::{figure-md} SPRAY
 <img src="/images/todd_spray.jpg" alt="SPRAY" class="bg-primary mb-1" width="200px">
-Spary glider.
+Spray glider.
 The conductivity cell is the black cylinder on top of the white tail section; the thermistor is in the intake just forward of the conductivity cell.
 Two metal guards forward of the intake provide protection to the CTD.
 (Image credit: Robert E. Todd)
 :::